Getty Images

 DevOps erases the traditional silos that long isolated coders, testers and production teams by enabling organizations to iterate and innovate at a much faster pace.

 But for all the benefits that modern tools and techniques bring to software development, DevOps success depends on human collaboration.
-Software project managers, stakeholders, developers and operations teams must work closely to ensure that a project's functional and performance goals are met throughout the project's lifecycle.
+Software project managers, stakeholders, development teams and operations teams must work closely to ensure that a project's functional and performance goals are met throughout the project's lifecycle.
 Without effective collaboration, the paradigm fails.

 What is DevOps?

-DevOps is a blend of software development and IT operations.
-The goal of DevOps is not to combine these into a single team or function, but rather to create a constructive methodology or set of practices that enable development and operations teams to work together throughout the software project's lifecycle.
+DevOps is a blend of software development -- dev -- and IT operations -- ops.
+The goal of DevOps is not to combine these into a single team or function but, rather, to create a constructive methodology or set of practices that enable teamwork between development and operations teams throughout the software project's lifecycle.
+When implemented and cultivated properly, DevOps can streamline and accelerate software development, deployment and ongoing management in ways that foster an Agile workplace culture of continuous iteration, delivery and improvement.

 A graphic depicting the continuous loop of DevOps.